-We also acknowledge that the most essential ingredient to a successful implementation is a high-quality professional development support system—we provide for a reasonable price a suite of high-quality professional development and implementation support services.
+We also acknowledge that the most essential ingredient to a successful implementation is a high-quality professional development support system.
+That’s why we also provide a broad array of professional learning opportunities.”

 Please refer to the curricula-specific FAQs for detailed information on our PD suites.

 Districts deserve third-party quality assurance; in addition to our own review processes, we submit all our materials for review by nonprofit curriculum review site EdReports.
 The EL Education curriculum has received top marks from EdReports as well as Tier 1 reviews from the state of Louisiana.
 Reviews of Illustrative Mathematics 6–8 Math are expected in late 2018. “

 We’re a nonprofit organization.
 Our goal is improved teaching and learning, rather than profit; as our CEO recently told The Wall Street Journal, “We would like nothing more than to change the [curriculum] market to focus on learners’ needs rather than shareholder value.”